 Credit: koji_h

-A 20-minute walk from the south exit of Ekoda Station brings you to a thickly wooded natural forest.
-Egotanomori Park is a perfect place for forest bathing and observing plants and animals.
+A leisurely 20-minute stroll from the south exit of Ekoda Station leads to the verdant Egotanomori Park, an ideal locale for forest bathing and wildlife observation.

 Find out more about Egotanomori Park here on Google maps.